 This month’s values quoted as at 30/11/2022.
 The above values are sourced from Bloomberg and are quoted in the relevant currency.

-Clients of Nedbank Private Wealth can get in touch with their private bankers directly to understand how their portfolios are responding to market events or call +44 (0)1624 645000 and speak to our client services team.
+Clients of Nedbank Private Wealth can get in touch with their private banker directly to understand how their portfolios are responding to market events, or call +44 (0)1624 645000 to speak to our Client Services team.

-If you would like to find out more about how we help manage clients’ investments, please also contact us on the number above.
-Or you can get in touch using the links to the forms towards the end of this page.
+If you would like to find out more about how we help manage clients’ investments, please contact us on the number above or via our Contact us page.

 Investments can go down, as well as up, to the extent that you might get back less than the total you originally invested.
 Exchange rates also impact the value of your investments.
 Past performance is no guide to future returns.
 Any individual investment or security mentioned here may not be suitable, and is included for information only and is not a recommendation.
 You should always seek professional advice before making any investment decisions.